hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 A `container_registries` block supports the following:

-* `identity_reference` - (Optional) The reference to the `identity_reference` block which is used to access an Azure Container Registry instead of username and password.
+* `identity_id` - (Optional) The ARM resource id of the user assigned identity. which is used to access an Azure Container Registry instead of username and password.
 The reference to a user assigned identity associated with the Batch pool which a compute node will use.

 * `registry_server` - (Optional) The container registry URL.
 The default is "docker.io".
 Changing this forces a new resource to be created.